bancorprotocol/docs/user-guides/token-integration/how-to-create-a-bancor-liquidity-pool.md

 Next step is to deploy the converter that will handle the actual conversions.

-* Deploy a BancorConverter contract, args:
+* Deploy a ConverterBase contract, args:
   * \_token - address of the pool token created in the previous step.
   * \_registry - address of the token registry contract.
   * \_maxConversionFee - 30000 \(3%\) - recommended value.